Rockets of Today

 The H3 can have zero, two, or four solid boosters.
 When no strap-ons are used, they fit three LE-9 engines under it.
 This is apparently the preferred configuration for low orbit, with the boosters being added on mainly for geosynchronous and higher destinations, though the LEO capacity without them is only about six tons.
 (They don’t like to give payload specs for LEO at all, focusing on sun-synchronous and geostationary capacities.
 The first test was sun-sync, which involved a rather severe dogleg in the flight path to stay safely over the ocean.)
 When the strap-ons are used, two core engines are enough; adding a third turned out to have very little benefit.

 Unfortunately the first H3 launch failed.
 The complicated new first stage was fine; it was the relatively unchanged upper stage that failed to light up.
 And unfortunately, because of the long delay in getting off the ground, they put quite an expensive satellite onto the test flight.
 This led to a lot of public criticism and hand-wringing which only further delayed the second attempt.
-It was almost a year before the second launch got it to orbit... and that flight had a dummy payload.
+It was almost a year before the second launch got it to orbit... and that flight had a mostly dummy payload.
+A real payload was finally put up several months after that.

 For the future they are considering a triple-core H3 Heavy that would be able to lift 28 tons.
 That would give this system a wide range of capacities comparable to that of the Angara.